Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 This type of analysis would only be helpful if you’re already doing significant volume in terms of website traffic, so don’t go crazy splitting hairs.
 Start by mapping out your different entry points and how you’re attempting to drive people toward a signup.

 Break down your funnel accordingly to track those different inputs and you’ll have a much clearer picture of where the opportunities are.
+Additionally, use this sales funnel dashboard to monitor your prospects as they move through each stage of the buyer’s journey.

 P.S.
 Query Builder, the tool used to build these custom metrics, is available on our Plus and Business plans.
 However, if you want to try it out temporarily so you can build this view, send an email here and say, “I want to try Query Builder.”